Hoxne Hoard: Other silver pieces

 The tigress is a solid-cast statuette weighing 480 g and measuring 15.9 cm from head to tail.
-She was designed to be soldered onto some other object as its handle; traces of tin were found beneath her rear paws, which have a "smoothly concave curve".
-She looks most aesthetically pleasing when the serpentine curves of her head, back, rump, and tail form a line at an angle of about 45°, when the rear paws are flat, allowing for their curve.
-Her gender is obvious as there are six engorged teats under her belly.
-She is carefully decorated on her back, but her underside is "quite perfunctorily finished".
-Her stripes are represented by two engraved lines, with a black niello inlay between them, in most places not meeting the engraved lines.
-Neither her elongated body, nor the distribution of the stripes are accurate for the species; she has a long dorsal stripe running from the skull along the spine to the start of the tail, which is typical of tabby cats rather than tigers.
-The figure has no stripes around her tail, which thickens at the end, suggesting a thick fur tip as in a lion's tail, which tigers do not have, although Roman art usually gives them one.
+It was designed to be soldered onto some other object as its handle; traces of tin were found beneath its rear paws, which have a "smoothly concave curve".
+It looks most aesthetically pleasing when the serpentine curves of its head, back, rump, and tail form a line at an angle of about 45°, when the rear paws are flat, allowing for their curve.
+Its gender is obvious as there are six engorged teats under its belly.
+It is carefully decorated on its back, but its underside is "quite perfunctorily finished".
+Its stripes are represented by two engraved lines, with a black niello inlay between them, in most places not meeting the engraved lines.
+Neither its elongated body, nor the distribution of the stripes are accurate for the species; it has a long dorsal stripe running from the skull along the spine to the start of the tail, which is typical of tabby cats rather than tigers.
+The figure has no stripes around its tail, which thickens at the end, suggesting a thick fur tip as in a lion's tail, which tigers do not have, although Roman art usually gives them one.

 The large collection of spoons includes 51 cochlearia, which are small spoons with shallow bowls and long, tapering handles with a pointed end which was used to pierce eggs and spear small pieces of food—as the Romans did not use forks at the table.
 There are 23 cigni, which are much rarer, having large rather shallow spoons with shorter, bird-headed handles; and about 20 deep round spoons or small ladles and strainer-spoons.
 Many are decorated with abstract motifs and some with dolphins or fanciful marine creatures.
 Many of the spoons are decorated with a Christian monogram cross or Chi-Rho symbol, and sometimes, also with the Greek letters alpha and omega (an appellation for Jesus, who is described as the alpha and omega in the Book of Revelation).
 Three sets of ten spoons, and several other spoons, are decorated with such Christian symbols.
 As is often the case with Roman silver spoons, many also have a Latin inscription on them, either simply naming their owner or wishing their owner long life.
 In total, eight different people are named; seven on the spoons, and one on the single beaker in the hoard: Aurelius Ursicinus, Datianus, Euherius, Faustinus, Peregrinus, Quintus, Sanctus, and Silvicola.
 The most common name is "Aurelius Ursicinus", which occurs on a set of five cochlearia and five ladles.
 It is unknown whether any of the people named in these inscriptions would have been involved in hiding the hoard or were even alive at the time it was buried.